-\\Students must complete a minimum of one Arts and Humanities (AH) and one Social Science (SS) elective.
+^{}Students must complete a minimum of one Arts and Humanities (AH) and one Social Science (SS) elective.

-\\\ Must be taken at least once, but may be repeated for credit
+^{} Must be taken at least once, but may be repeated for credit

-General Education Degree Requirements
+General Education Requirements

-The goals of the Vermont Technical College general education component, within both the prescribed and elective areas of the curriculum, are to foster within each student an appreciation for the major domains of human achievement; to provide a common educational experience; refine critical thinking, writing, information literacy and communication skills; nurture civic responsibility; celebrate diversity and common values; foster life-long learning; and to graduate an educated person.
+The goals of the Vermont Technical College general education component, within both the prescribed and the elective areas of the curriculum, are to foster within each student an appreciation for the major domains of human achievement; to provide a common educational experience; to refine critical thinking, writing, information literacy and communication skills; to nurture civic responsibility; to celebrate diversity and common values; foster life-long learning; and to produce an educated graduate.